WooodHead/2ndBrain/_Navigation.md

 ## Projects
 **300s - Ideas and Projects**
 These sort of transcend my 10 main categories, but it's essential they are close by.
 Ideas are fledging.
-Projects are ideas that I've actually decided to work on. l
+Projects are ideas that I've actually decided to work on.

+1. Projects
+2. Areas
+3. Resouces
+4. Archive

+(100) 💭 Projects MOC.md
+(101) Active MOC.md